We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The toner does it all without irritating the skin.
 In fact, it actively soothes the skin, so it feels supple and soft and appears more even and glowing.

-On top of all this, it also helps protect your skin from environmental aggressors, such as pollution and sun exposure, making it a great addition to your morning skin care routine.
+It also helps protect your skin from environmental factors, such as pollution and sun exposure, making it a great addition to your morning skin care routine.

 - Price: $$$